- Undergraduate Students

 *Note - applicants to the MET program do not need to confirm a supervisor prior to application and can proceed directly to Step 2

 After confirming a supervisor*, you can apply on-line, indicating the semester you intend to begin your studies.
 An application fee of $90 CAN (students with Canadian transcripts) or $125 CAN (students with International transcripts) is required.
+For programs staring in Fall 2024 or later the application fees will increase to $110 for applicants with Canadian transcripts or $150 for applicants with international transcripts.

 Payments must be made by credit card (Master Card or Visa).